meekm/LoRaSoundkit/README.md

 ## To Do
 Advice for sensor housing and microphone placement.

-Validate the sensor for communities (sensor.community and RIVM) by providing a test document.
+Provide a test document to validate the sensor for use in communities (sensor.community and RIVM)